Gulf Daily News

-The Gulf Daily News (GDN) is an English-language local newspaper published in the Kingdom of Bahrain by Al Hilal Group.
+The Gulf Daily News is an English-language local newspaper published in the Kingdom of Bahrain by Dar Akhbar Al Khaleej.
 The paper, which is one of six daily newspapers in Bahrain, calls itself "The Voice of Bahrain".
-Al Hilal Group publishes 13 other newspapers and magazines, including the local Arabic language newspaper Akhbar Al Khaleej.

 History

 The Gulf Daily News was the first daily English newspaper to be published in Bahrain.
-It was founded in March 1978 by the Al Hilal Group, which is also the publisher.
+It was founded in March 1978 by the Dar Akhbar Al Khaleej, which is also the publisher.
 The group also publishes Akhbar Al Khaleej, an Arabic daily.

 Until the publishing of Bahrain Tribune, the paper was Bahrain's only English newspaper.
 The paper was created to provide news to the English-speaking residents of Bahrain, consisting mainly of British, Americans, Filipinos, Indians and Pakistanis.
-The staff are a mixture of Bahrainis, British, Filipinos and Indians.
+The staff are a mixture of Bahrainis, British, Filipinos, Pakistanis and Indians.

 Traditionally, the Gulf Daily News is a pro-government publication, despite its largely balanced coverage of domestic affairs following political reforms instigated after 2001.
 Its staff includes both Sunni and Shia Muslims, while other faiths represented in its workforce include Christians, Hindus, and Sikhs.

-The newspaper is currently owned by the Al Hilal Group.
+The newspaper is currently owned by Dar Akhbar Al Khaleej.
 The paper is based in Bahrain with its editorial offices located at Isa Town and commercial offices in Exhibition Road.

 The newspaper has a paid daily circulation of 11,500 copies.
 News content is primarily local, political and social news, but the paper also features international business and social news deemed to be of interest to its readership.